npc-engine/npc-engine-unity/Documentation/tutorials/basic_demo.md

 ![First thing seen when starting basic demo scene](../resources/basic_scene_first.png)

 Since NPC Engine is a server that starts alongside unity and it's startup takes some time you can keep it running between playtests and just connect to existing one.
-No server is running so you should start a new one.

 When started you should see some Unity logs regarding connecting to the server as well as server console pop up with server logs.
-This behaviour is debug only and can be turned off by disabling `debug` flag in `NPCEngineManager` game object.
+This behaviour is debug only and can be turned off by disabling `Server Console` and `Debug Logs` flags in `NPCEngineManager` game object.
 ![Server console](../resources/npc_engine_console.png)

 If NPC Engine starts successfully, menu options will become interactable and you will be able to play around with different APIs.